 Black Lives Matter

-I haven't posted on my blog for a few months, but I wanted to create a place where I can share important information for people like me who want to gain more knowledge on the Black Lives Matter movement.
+I wanted to create a place where I can share important information for people like me who want to gain more knowledge on the Black Lives Matter movement.

 Where should you start?

 Head to Google, Facebook, Twitter, Instagram - wherever you get your news.
 Type in Black Lives Matter.
 That will bring you to this organization.
 From there, you can find your local Black Lives Matter chapter.
-Mine is Black Lives Matter Toronto, Canada's largest chapter. ---> your chapter in Canada may come up with that link.
+Mine is Black Lives Matter Toronto, Canada's largest chapter.

 From there you should have a few hours of content to read through.
 Share what you've learned on your social media.